Rosseau Lake College

-Rosseau Lake College is a co-ed boarding and day school for students from Grades 7 to 12, located on Lake Rosseau, in the village of Rosseau, on the southern border of the District of Parry Sound in Northern Ontario, Canada.
+Rosseau Lake College (RLC) is a co-ed boarding and day school for students from Grades 7 to 12, located on Lake Rosseau, in the village of Rosseau, on the southern border of the District of Parry Sound in Northern Ontario, Canada.
 RLC is a member of the Canadian Accredited Independent Schools (CAIS), and the Conference of Independent Schools of Ontario Athletic Association (CISAA).
 The mission statement for RLC is graduate students with a strong personal brand through a culture that is rich in discovery.
 The average class size is between 10 and 15 students; however mandatory class sizes can be upwards of 20+ students while electives have run with as few as 2 or 3.

 The current property on which the school resides was given to the school by then owners, Roger Morris and Maurice East and the school was originally named Rosseau Lake School when it was founded in 1967.
 It began as an all-boys boarding school.
 The first Headmaster was Ronald H. Perry, who left retirement to rise to the challenge of creating this new school.
 In 1983, it became a co-educational school.

 Sports

 Sports are mandatory for all students between 3:30pm and 4:30pm.
 Students can pick from a variety of sports throughout the school year.

-Sports and athletic activities at RLC include Soccer, Volleyball, Field Hockey, Basketball, Mountain Biking, Nordic Skiing, Snowboarding, Rugby, Rugby, and the Whitewater Team.
+Sports and athletic activities at RLC include Soccer, Volleyball, Field Hockey, Basketball, Golf, Nordic Skiing, Snowboarding, Rugby, Rugby, and the Sail Team.

 The school has three sports term and they are: Fall (September to November), Winter (November to March), and Spring (March to May).
 At the end of each term there is an awards ceremony.
 Coaches of the teams (usually teachers) pick the best or most qualified athletes for the awards.
 Awards range from MIP (Most Improved Player), MVP (Most Valuable Player), Coaches awards, and the athletic 'R'.